Building Safety Anchors

 Listen to an actual BSA Participant talk about

 This is a real, extended chat I had with a real BSA Participant.
 It's from one of my monthly meetups and we address some obstacles and insights that she is having with BSA.
 It's long, but there's a lot in here if you are still on the fence.
-You can also of course reach out to me directly if you have a question or concern.
+You can also of course email me directly if you have a question or concern.

 At one point during these 30 days the thought came to me: I've been given a Ferrari and told 'here's the brake, here's the gas, stay off the grass.
 Go.'
 After building many anchors I feel like you've handed me the manual to my Ferrari and I am so excited to see what this puppy can do!!!